paulbrodersen/netgraph/publication/paper.md

 # Statement of need

 The empirical study and scholarly analysis of networks has increased manyfold in recent decades, fuelled by the new prominence of network structures in our lives (the web, social networks, artificial neural networks, ecological networks, etc.) and the data available on them.
-While there are several comprehensive python libraries for network analysis such as networkx [@Hagberg:2008], igraph [@Csardi:2006], and graph-tool [@Peixoto:2014], their inbuilt visualisation capabilities lag behind specialised software solutions such as Graphviz [@Ellson:2002], Cytoscape [@Shannon:2003], or Gephi [@Bastian:2009].
-However, although python bindings for these applications exist in the form of PyGraphviz, py4cytoscape, and GephiStreamer, respectively, their outputs are not manipulable python objects, which restricts customisation, limits their extensibility, and prevents a seamless integration within a wider python application.
+While there are several comprehensive Python libraries for network analysis such as NetworkX [@Hagberg:2008], igraph [@Csardi:2006], and graph-tool [@Peixoto:2014], their inbuilt visualisation capabilities lag behind specialised software solutions such as Graphviz [@Ellson:2002], Cytoscape [@Shannon:2003], or Gephi [@Bastian:2009].
+However, although Python bindings for these applications exist in the form of PyGraphviz, py4cytoscape, and GephiStreamer, respectively, their outputs are not manipulable Python objects, which restricts customisation, limits their extensibility, and prevents a seamless integration within a wider Python application.

 # Summary

-Netgraph is a python library that aims to complement the existing network analysis libraries with publication quality visualisations within the python ecosystem.
-To facilitate a seamless integration, netgraph supports a variety of input formats, including networkx, igraph, and graph-tool Graph objects.
+Netgraph is a Python library that aims to complement the existing network analysis libraries with publication quality visualisations within the Python ecosystem.
+To facilitate a seamless integration, Netgraph supports a variety of input formats, including NetworkX, igraph, and graph-tool Graph objects.
 At the time of writing, Netgraph provides the following node layout algorithms:

 - the Fruchterman-Reingold algorithm a.k.a. the "spring" layout,
 - the Sugiyama algorithm a.k.a. the "dot" layout for directed, acyclic graphs,